P-p-H-d/mlib/README.md

 The tree handles its own pool of nodes for the nodes.
 It is called the capacity of the tree.
 This pool of nodes will increase when needed by default.
-However, in case of capacity increased, all the nodes of the tree may move in memory to accomodate the new need.
+However, in case of capacity increased, all the nodes of the tree may move in memory to accommodate the new need.
 You may also request to reserve more capacity to avoid moving the items, and disable this auto-expand feature (in which a MEMORY\_FAILURE is raised).

 There are several way to iterate over this container:

 * Scan all nodes: first the parent then the children (pre-order walk).
 * Scan all nodes: first the children then the parent (post-order walk).
-* Scan the nodes of a sub-tree: first the parent then the children (pre-order walk of a subtree).
+* Scan the nodes of a sub-tree: first the parent then the children (pre-order walk of a sub-tree).
-* Scan the nodes of a sub-tree: first the children then the parent (post-order walk of a subtree).
+* Scan the nodes of a sub-tree: first the children then the parent (post-order walk of a sub-tree).

 On insertion, all iterators remain valid.
 Except if it says otherwise, all functions accepting iterators expect a valid iterator (i.e. it references an existing node).